Convictions

 Sathian Rattanawong (convicted, sentenced to 6 years and fined 100,000 baht; released 2 February 2013)

-Somyos Pruksakasemsuk (convicted and sentenced to 10+1 years; 5 years on each of two lese majeste charges, with an extra year added from a previous suspended sentence for having insulted one of the leaders of the 2006 military coup; appealing)
+Somyos Pruksakasemsuk (convicted and sentenced to 10+1 years; 5 years on each of two lese majeste charges, with an extra year added from a previous suspended sentence for having insulted one of the leaders of the 2006 military coup; at the Supreme Court, LM sentences reduced to 3+3 years)

 Suchart Nakbangsai/Worawut Thanangkorn (convicted, jailed, pardoned and released after serving 1 year and 11 months)

 Surachai Danwattananusorn (Surachai Sae Dan) (convicted on several charges following a guilty plea.
-Sentenced to a total of 25 years, halved because of the guilty pleas)
+Sentenced to a total of 25 years, halved because of the guilty plea.
+Given “pardon” in October 2013)

 Suriyan Kokpuey (convicted, sentenced to 6 years.
 Halved for guilty plea.
 Pardoned and released after serving 1 year and 6 months and a total of 1 year and 9 months in jail)

-Tanthawut Taweewarodomkul (convicted and jailed for 13 years)
+Tanthawut Taweewarodomkul (convicted and jailed for 13 years; “pardoned” after serving 3 years)

 Uthai (family name unknown) (convicted and sentenced to 3 years, suspended for 2 years)

-Wanchai Saetan (convicted in secret trials and sentenced to 15 years)
+Wanchai Saetan (convicted in secret trials, sentenced to 15 years; pardoned on 4 June 2013)

-Yoswaris Chuklom/Jeng Dokchik (convicted and sentenced to 3 years, reduced to 2 years; appealing and released on bail)
+Yoswaris Chuklom/Jeng Dokchik (convicted, sentenced to 3 years, reduced to 2 years; appealed twice, lost twice and jailed)

 21 02 2009